Caesurus/CTF_Writeups/2022-Metacareers_coding/README.md

 doc_id: 4743360595790243
 ```

 I spent very little time looking into this.
-It may be interesting to manipulate some of these fields, but in general I want to know more about what’s actually getting executed.
+It may be interesting to manipulate some of these fields, but in general I want to know more about what's actually getting executed.
 The response to the data sent provides a submission_id that is
 interesting for later.

 ---